 Fort Myers • Fort Myers Beach • Sanibel • Captiva

 Fort Myers area beaches also provide a bounty of fishing opportunities.
-Whether you choose to fish from shore or aboard a charter, you’ll have plenty of possibilities for a big catch.
+Regardless of whether you choose to fish from shore or aboard a charter, you’ll have plenty of possibilities for a big catch.
 Local inshore species include grouper, snook, sea trout, mackerel, amberjack, snapper, shark, and tarpon.
-In fact, tarpon migrate to the Sanibel-Captiva area from April through June, making it the Tarpon capital of the world!
+In fact, tarpon migrate to the Sanibel-Captiva area from April through June making it the Tarpon capital of the world!

-Lee County launched a new parking payment system on Oct.
+Lee County is launching a new parking payment system on Oct.
 2, 2023 at select beach locations in Bonita Springs, Fort Myers Beach, and Fort Myers.

 Text2Park is a cashless pay-by-plate system using your mobile device.
 Beach visitors will no longer need to visit a kiosk or display a parking receipt on the dashboard of their vehicle.
 Directions will be displayed on each parking space sign at the select beach locations.